DnOberon/personal_blog/content/post/rockstar_developer.md

 ---

 This is a difficult article for me to write.
 I'm admitting something to the entire internet - and it's tied to my real name.
 I also know there are former colleagues and current friends that follow my blog and that heartfelt confessions might feel like a cheap apology for previous transgressions.
-It is what is however - and I feel like I have valuable insight to give the wider world regarding the phenomenon of the "Rockstar Developer".
+It is what it is however - and I feel like I have valuable insight to give the wider world regarding the phenomenon of the "Rockstar Developer".

 There's a lot of definitions of what exactly a Rockstar Developer is floating around.
 I'd like to add mine, hoping its simplicity captures the essence of the problem without drawing assumptions about the people who currently fit this mold.